RussellShelley/PyBer_Analysis/README.md

 * Suburban cities have 50% of the total fares of Urban with just ~20% of the drivers, and ~30% of the rides compared to Urban.
 Each driver brings in higher fares, and the average ride is longer.

-* Rural cities have lowest total fares, ~8% of Urban cities.
-They have fewer drivers, that earn higher fares.
-The rides are longer.
+* Rural cities have lowest total fares earned, ~8% of Urban cities.
+They have much fewer drivers, that earn much higher fares.
+The rural rides are longer.

 ## Summary